ank2828/KGmvp2/pipedream-connect-examples/managed-auth-basic-next-app/README.md

 ## Deploy

 The easiest way to deploy this app is to use [Vercel](https://vercel.com/new).
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+**Note:** When deploying to Vercel, set the Root Directory to `pipedream-connect-examples/managed-auth-basic-next-app`